microwave89-hv/smc-hacking/notes.md

   ```
   590 & 0xff = 90
   ```
   which correlates with the number at the very end of the line.
-Note that *no* additional one's or two's complement is calculated here of the LSB!
+Note that in this case *no* additional one's or two's complement is calculated from the LSB!
 6. Do an Adler32 over all of the (in this case 32) line checksums for a particular data record, and paste the result into the corresponding checksum vector:
   ```
   H:20:6300000000000000000000000000000000000000:63